Michel de Montaigne: Related writers and influence

 The 20th-century literary critic Erich Auerbach called Montaigne the first modern man.
 In his book Mimesis (in Chapter 12), Auerbach writes that "Among all his contemporaries he had the clearest conception of the problem of man's self-orientation; that is, the task of making oneself at home in existence without fixed points of support".

 Possible discovery of remains

 On 20 November 2019, the Musée d'Aquitaine announced that human remains found in the basement a year earlier might belong to Montaigne.
 Investigation of these remains, postponed because of the COVID-19 pandemic, resumed in September 2020.
+DNA and bone analysis and facial reconstructions point to the remains in all likelihood belonging to Montaigne, though until some of his descendants are identified for further DNA confirmation, the identification cannot be 100% sure.

 Commemoration

 Montaigne's birthdate served as the basis for establishing National Essay Day in the United States.

 The humanities branch of the University of Bordeaux is named after Montaigne: Université Michel de Montaigne Bordeaux 3.